hfrances/qckdev.Data/qckdev.Data/_Readme.md

 Before starts, it is necessary run the following commands

+cd qckdev.Data
 dotnet restore
 dotnet build

 Before packaging, it is necessary run the following commands

+cd qckdev.Data
 dotnet build --configuration Release dotnet pack --configuration Release

+**It is recommendable to open this respository in VSCode**